wongzc/learning-notes/Notes/Redis/Redis-data-structure.md

             - hash table is only use for retriving elemebt score in constant time in zset
             - the other will use skip list
         - skip list design
-            - each skipliatnode keep:
+            - each skiplistnode keep:
                 - element
                 - score
                 - pointer to front ( point backward)
                 - skiplist level, which have:
                     - decide skip how many
             - skiplist node is under skiplist
-                - skipliost contain pointer to head, tail, length and level used
+                - skiplist contain pointer to head, tail, length and level used
             - keep each next level ratio at 2:1
                 - example: 4 level 0, 2 level 1, 1 level 2
                 - best performance